alexrame/fishr/README.md

 # Citation

-If you find this code useful for your research, please consider citing our work (under review):
+If you find this code useful for your research, please consider citing our work:

 ```
-@article{rame2021ishr,
+@inproceedings{rame2021ishr,
     title={Fishr: Invariant Gradient Variances for Out-of-distribution Generalization},
     author={Alexandre Rame and Corentin Dancette and Matthieu Cord},
-    year={2021},
+    year={2022},
-    journal={arXiv preprint arXiv:2109.02934}
+    booktitle={ICML}
 }
 ```